alanbchristie/ra-converter/README.md

 for Daylight Saving Time as mentioned earlier, if you need to).

 ## Locating objects using the fixed RA calibration
-You've calibrated your RA axis, sometime during the day, and now you want to locate an object.

 Let's say you want to locate **Capella** in the constellation of [Auriga].

 You look up the object's co-ordinate and realise you need to turn your telescope to `5h16m` (the RA co-ordinate of **Capella**).
-But, as your RA axis is statically calibrated for _midnight_ you can't use it directly.
-Instead, you have to adjust the target co-ordinate using the current time.
-As the axis uses hours and minutes as the measurement this is easy.
+But, as your RA axis is statically calibrated for _midnight_ on a particular day you can't use it directly.
+Instead, you have to adjust the target co-ordinate using the current time and the relative number of days that have elapsed since you last calibrated the telescope.
+As the axis uses hours and minutes as the measurement this is (relatively) easy.

+**An example for the day of calibration**

-If it's 11PM add `23h` to your target co-ordinate (`5h16m`).
+So, if it's 11PM on the day you calibrated the telescope just add `23h` to your target co-ordinate (`5h16m`).
 This yields the new value `4h16m`, which is the corrected value for your fixed RA axis.

 Rotate your telescope to `4h16m` and, with the correct declination (`+45 degrees 59 minutes`) you should be (roughly) centred on **Capella**.

+**An example on days after calibration**

+If it's 11PM 10 days have elapsed since you calibrated the telescope add `23h` plus `4 * 10` to the target co-ordinate, i.e. `5h16m plus 23h40m`,
+which is `4h56m`.

+> The number of days you add is relative to the date and month of calibration, i.e. the value's range is 0 to 359.
+Each year, on the calibration date your daily offset returns to zero.

-In summary - we have a handy trick - the rapid location of objects using celestial coordinates without needing to adjust the RA axis!
+In summary - we have a handy trick - the rapid location of objects using celestial coordinates without adjusting the RA axis!

 ## Running the software utility
 You can of course, in your head, add the current time to your target